In vivo magnetic resonance 31P-Spectral Analysis With Neural Networks: 31P-SPAWNN

 AUTHORS: Songeon J, Courvoisier S, Xin L, Agius T, Dabrowski O, Longchamp A, Lazeyras F, Antoine Klauser A

-Magnetic Resonance in Medicine, (2022): 1-14, September 2022
+Magnetic Resonance in Medicine, 32: 453-458, September 2022

 We have introduced an artificial intelligence framework, 31P-SPAWNN, in order to fully analyze phosphorus-31 (31P) magnetic resonance spectra.
 The flexibility and speed of the technique rival traditional least-square fitting methods, with the performance of the two approaches, are compared in this work.

-Theory and Methods: Convolutional neural network architectures have been proposed for the analysis and quantification of 31P-spectroscopy.
+Convolutional neural network architectures have been proposed for the analysis and quantification of 31P-spectroscopy.
 The generation of training and test data using a fully parameterized model is presented herein.
 In vivo unlocalized free induction decay and three-dimensional 31P-magnetic resonance spectroscopy imaging data were acquired from healthy volunteers before being quantified using either 31P-SPAWNN or traditional least-square fitting techniques.

-Results: The presented experiment has demonstrated both the reliability and accuracy of 31P-SPAWNN for estimating metabolite concentrations and spectral parameters.
+The presented experiment has demonstrated both the reliability and accuracy of 31P-SPAWNN for estimating metabolite concentrations and spectral parameters.
 Simulated test data showed improved quantification using 31P-SPAWNN compared with LCModel.
 In vivo data analysis revealed higher accuracy at low signal-to-noise ratio using 31P-SPAWNN, yet with equivalent precision.
 Processing time using 31P-SPAWNN can be further shortened up to two orders of magnitude.
 Conclusion

 The accuracy, reliability, and computational speed of the method open new perspectives for integrating these applications in a clinical setting.